Gondar: 20th century

 In 1944, attempt to introduce land taxes following the Italian evacuation of the area met with military opposition in Gondar and Tigray.
-By 1950s, the population of Gondar has been fallen to 13,000, with few churches remaining.
-Still, Gondar was important religious center, becoming poor town with few modern amenities.
-Gondar traded cotton, saddles, shoes, ornaments, and cloth with other regions of the Blue Nile, but otherwise cut off the world.
-In 1970s, Gondar and Welega were hit by severe drought while the hardest year was in 1983–86.
+By 1950s, the population of Gondar had fallen to 13,000, with few churches remaining.
+While still an important religious center, Gondar became a poor town with few modern amenities.
+Gondar traded cotton, saddles, shoes, ornaments, and cloth with other regions of the Blue Nile, but otherwise cut off from the world.
+In 1970s, Gondar and Welega were hit by severe drought with the hardest year was in 1983–86.

-In February 1989, the Soviet Union refused to ship more arms to Ethiopia, which resulted in a series of defeats and made the government evacuate from Tigray Province.
+In February 1989, the Soviet Union refused to ship more arms to Ethiopia, which resulted in a series of defeats causing the government to evacuate from the Tigray Province.
 The Tigray People's Liberation Front (TPLF) then assembled the Ethiopian People's Democratic Movement (EPDM) which formed the Ethiopian People's Revolutionary Democratic Front (EPRDF) and their force advanced to Gondar and Wollo Province.
-Shortly, They cut Addis Ababa–Gondar road and put Gojjam at risk.
-On 23 February 1991, the EPRDF launched military offensive codenamed "Operation Tewodros" against government in Gondar.
+Shortly afterwards, this force cut the Addis Ababa–Gondar road and put Gojjam at risk.
+On 23 February 1991, the EPRDF launched a military offensive codenamed "Operation Tewodros" against the government in Gondar.
 In May 1991, Gondar was occupied by EPRDF forces concurrently with Wollo, Tigray and Gojjam.